ahmadabdul592/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 18-letteronly is a shell that display all lines of the file /etc/ssh/sshd_config starting with a letter File 19-AZ is a script that replace all characters A and c from input to  Z and e respectively File 20-hiago is a script that removes all letters c and C from input File 21-reverse is a script that reverse its input
+File 18-letteronly is a shell that display all lines of the file /etc/ssh/sshd_config starting with a letter File 19-AZ is a script that replace all characters A and c from input to  Z and e respectively File 20-hiago is a script that removes all letters c and C from input File 21-reverse is a script that reverse its input File 22-users_and_homes is a script that display all users and their home directories, sorted by users